numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

     - But unlike other tangent slope problems in calculus, this curve is not the graph of a function (as x² + y² = 5² is not a function)
     - So we can't just take a simple derivative asking about the size of some tiny nudge to the output of a function, caused by some tiny nudge to the input: x is not an input, and y is not an output; they are both just interdependent values related by some equation

-- Reminder: Why a circle is not a function
+- Reminder: Why a circle is not a function:
     - A function needs a single output for each input
     - With a circle like x² + y² = 5², if x = 3, then:
         - 3² + y² = 25